 Introduction

 You know the symptoms: runny nose, sneezing, itchy and watery eyes.
-When your child has an allergy, you want to find a medication that can safely relieve their discomfort.
-With this article, we’ll tell you about an allergy medication called Zyrtec.
-We’ll explain what it does, how it works, and how you can use it safely to help treat your child’s allergy symptoms.
+When your child has allergic rhinitis — otherwise known as allergies—you want to find a medication that can safely relieve their discomfort.
+There are so many allergy medications out there, it can be confusing figuring out which one might be best for your child.

-Zyrtec comes in two over-the-counter versions: Zyrtec and Zyrtec-D. Zyrtec comes in five forms, and Zyrtec-D comes in one form.
-All forms of Zyrtec and Zyrtec-D are safe for use in children of certain ages.
-However, two forms of Zyrtec are labeled just for children.
+Zyrtec comes in two over-the-counter (OTC) versions: Zyrtec and Zyrtec-D. Zyrtec comes in five forms, and Zyrtec-D comes in one form.

-Children’s Zyrtec Allergy: Syrup | oral syrup | 5 mg/5 mL | 2 years and older |
+Children’s Zyrtec Allergy: Syrup oral syrup5 mg/5 mL2 years and older

-Children’s Zyrtec Allergy: Dissolve Tabs | orally disintegrating tablet | 10 mg | 6 years and older |
+Children’s Zyrtec Allergy: Dissolve Tabsorally disintegrating tablet10 mg6 years and older

-Zyrtec Allergy: Dissolve Tabs | orally disintegrating tablet | 10 mg | 6 years and older |
+Zyrtec Allergy: Dissolve Tabsorally disintegrating tablet10 mg6 years and older

 Zyrtec is also available by prescription as an oral syrup.
 Your doctor can tell you more about the prescription version.